Set up payroll settings

 To review employee types:

-- Review each type's Pay Unit and Compensation Method (Regular or Work-Based).
+icon, enter Employee Types, and then choose the related link. - Review each type's Pay Unit and Compensation Method (Regular or Work-Based).

 - Add, rename, or remove types to match your organization's employee classifications.